Kakaymi10/CampusConnect/README.md

 The project scope includes the design, development, and deployment of the website, excluding ongoing maintenance and support.
 The opportunities section may be considered a stretch goal.

-## Project Tasks and Timeline

-- Week 1: Proposal and idea generation
-- Weeks 2 - 6: Design and Development (Frontend and Backend)
-- Week 7: Testing, deployment, and launch

 ## Roles and Responsibilities

 - Daniel Burongu: Frontend Development